-Family Therapy describes a therapy modality that treats the entire family, usually around a specific conflict or issue.
-There are many types of Family Therapy, however Family Therapy in general includes group therapy sessions with all members of the family.
+Family Therapy describes a therapy modality that treats the entire family, usually around a specific conflict or multiple family issues.
+There are many types of Family Therapy, including group therapy sessions with all members of the family.
 Sometimes, the Family Therapist will also work individually with members of the family.

 What happens in a Family Therapy session?

 What happens in a Family Therapy session depends on what brings the family into therapy, the size of the family, and the severity of the conflict.
 The Family Therapist will create a calm atmosphere where family members feel comfortable expressing their feelings, including the pain points.
-The Family Therapist may set ground rules for the session and encourage all family members to maintain open minds.
+The Family Therapist may set ground rules for the session and encourage all the household members and relations to keep an open mind.

-Family Therapists may offer the family different perspectives from which to view their conflict.
-They may make observations about how the family members relate to one another, how they speak with one another, and what they assume about one another.
-They’ll also teach the family members different skills to practice outside of session.
+Family Therapists may offer the group different perspectives from which to view their conflict.
+They may make observations about how each one relates to one another, how they speak with one another, and what they assume about one another.
+They’ll also teach the group different skills to practice outside of session.

-If the Family Therapist meets with family members individually, they’ll spend that time helping the clients process through what’s challenging them.
-They’ll encourage the clients to reflect on the changes happening in the family with the new skills and how they are contributing to this change.
+If the Family Therapist meets with family members individually, they’ll spend that time helping the client process through what’s challenging them.
+It’s not uncommon for marital problems to influence family problems; or for children with behavior issues and emotional problems to cause familial stress.
+Individual sessions can also explore health conditions, substance abuse, mental illness, and mental health conditions.
+They’ll encourage the clients to reflect on the changes happening in the family and how they are contributing to this change with their new skills.

 What can Family Therapy help with?

-Family Therapists can help with many different family-centered issues.
-Many families seek help when major changes happen, such as moving to a new city or when a divorce happens.
-Other families use Family Therapy as a time to grow closer to one another through the completion of intentional bonding activities.
-Family Therapy helps all family members – but often especially children – with the following conditions:
+Family Counselors are licensed mental health professionals that can help with diverse family-centered issues.
+Many families seek help when major changes happen, such as moving to a new city, a divorce, new mental health problems, or integrating a blended family resulting from dating or a new marriage.
+Many families use strategic Family Therapy as a time to grow closer to one another through the completion of intentional bonding activities, instilling a family process by identifying family patterns, even setting appropriate boundaries, and exploring coping skills that can lead to a more cohesive family system.
+Family counseling aims to help all family members – but often especially children – with the following conditions: